-The EDUCATE webinars started life as a way to get expertise and understanding to where it's needed most, keeping those in the Golden Triangle who build the EdTech, and those who use the EdTech, informed, and joining them up with the people who research whether the technology works or not.
-Our first webinar series was on AI Readiness, and our current series is on Education Reform.
-Several of the EDUCATE Team have also lent their expertise to other organisations' talks and we have created a library below for you to view.
+The EDUCATE Ventures Research webinars started life as a way to get expertise and understanding to where it's needed most, keeping those in the Golden Triangle who build the EdTech, and those who use the EdTech, informed, and joining them up with the people who research whether the technology works or not.
+Our first webinar series was on AI Readiness, and the second on Education Reform.
+Several of the EVR Team have also lent their expertise to other organisations' talks and we have created a library with several sections below for you to view.

 The AI Readiness Series